BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 At the moment, everyone in the sphere of *AI* is talking about *OpenAI’s* new invention: *[ChatGTP](https://chat.openai.com/chat)*.
 I want to share my current perspective on that astonishing technology.
 Be warned that I could not spend much time thinking about it, i.e., this is a first and quick shot at the topic.
+Furthermore, I am not an expert in the issue.
+I have a limited teaching experience within a certain community.
 In addition, I will not consider any ethical, economic, or ecological points here, except that I think such a powerful tool should be in the public domain.

 ## Testing the Capability of ChatGTP